Stop Dieting…once and for all

 - Is it safe for my health?
 Diet books that fly off the shelves are often anything BUT good for your long-term health.
 Your new eating plan should be able to prevent and reverse disease, without contributing to more problems down the road.
 Today’s diets which focus on high-fat, high-protein, low-carb foods are known contributors to serious health issues.
 As Dr. Greger points out in his “How Not to Diet” book, the goal of weight loss is not to lighten the load for your pallbearers.
 Your new way of eating should BUILD health, not destroy it.

-The good news is that you CAN have the best of both worlds.
+You CAN have the best of both worlds…

-Natural, safe weight loss which will maintain or restore your health, not worsen it.
+…natural, safe weight loss without ever being hungry, AND the ability to maintain/restore your health, not worsen it.

-The diet plan (or should I say lifelong way of eating) that can answer those 4 questions with a resounding YES is a whole food, plant-based diet without the use of added oils.
+The ONLY way of eating that can answer those 4 questions with a resounding YES is a whole food, plant-based diet without the use of added oils.

-I invite you explore more about this health promoting, anti-inflammatory way of eating.
+I encourage you to explore more about this health promoting, anti-inflammatory way of eating.
 Once you get over the learning curve, you will NOT regret that you’ve given your body the best chance to heal.
-More energy, better mobility, clearer thinking, and so much more.
+More energy, better mobility, clearer thinking, a healthier gut, and so much more.

-My book, The “Plan A” Diet, is also packed with sound science (and optional scriptural support for those in the Christian faith).
-The book is available anywhere books are sold, or signed copies can be ordered here for only $10.
+Also check out my book, The “Plan A” Diet, is also packed with sound science (and optional scriptural support for those in the Christian faith).
+The book is available anywhere books are sold; signed copies can be ordered here for only $12.

 Dear friend, I know that you are spiritually well.
 I pray that you’re doing well in every other way and that you’re healthy.
 (3 John 1:2, GW)